BCG-BerlinConsultingGang/NeoNauts-Corp./README.md

 The goal was to unveil insights, provide shrewd business recommendations to abate churn rates, and illuminate pathways to heightened user involvement.

+As a data team, our role in this project is to:

+- Explore user behavior and introduce a definition of churn
+- Uncover patterns that lead to churn
+- Act on this patters and give recommendations for targeted intervention to mitigate churn

+The final result includes a Logit Prediction Model (Machine Learning Model using Logistic Regression) written in Python and an interactive report in Google Looker Studio.

+## High-level work packages

+1. Initial familiarization with the dataset
+2. Ideation & set up of project in Notion
+3. Selection of tech stack (SQL, dbt, BigQuery, Google Looker Studio, Python, Github)
+4. Data Cleaning (SQL)
+5. Data Enrichment & Feature Engineering (SQL & Python)
+6. Creation of a **user engagement scoring system** and **user segments** based on it
+7. Identifying **retention levers** and introducing recommendations to retain users
+9. Documentation in Github & dbt

 ## Data Sources

 ### 1. devices